mborgerson/wiki-export/wiki/CPU.md

 ---

 The CPU in the Xbox was a custom Pentium III running at 733MHz.
-The 'custom' part of this was that that the Pentium III in the Xbox was that it had only 128KB L2 cache instead of the usual 256KB.
+The 'custom' part of this was that the Pentium III in the Xbox only had a 128KB L2 cache instead of the usual 256KB.
 This allowed Microsoft to buy them at a bit of a discount and Intel to shift a few more CPUs.

 References
 ----------